 This solution is for Key issue #1 to manage the resource owner consent.

-In current specification, the consent of resource assess will only be requested by API invoker before service API invocation procedure.
+In current specification, the consent of resource access will only be requested by API invoker before service API invocation procedure.
 However, the scenario where the resource owner's consent is revoked after the API invoker obtains it has not been considered (e.g., for a certain API invoker, the location permission may change from allowed to not allowed).
 To support the resource owner consent revocation a procedure of resource owner consent revocation is needed.